ariga/atlas/doc/md/reference.md

   -s, --schema strings    set schema names
-      --exclude strings   list of glob patterns used to filter resources from applying --format string     Go template to use to format the output
+      --exclude strings   list of glob patterns used to filter resources from applying --format string     Go template to use to format the output -w, --web               open the schema diff ERD in the browser

 ```